 We are all aware of the fact that there were no 3D effects 150 years ago.
 Well, maybe that’s just a theory, because they actually had something alike 3D that they called stereo photography.
 It was pretty popular during the Civil War in 1861.
-Here you can see a selection of Civil War photographs that have some kind of 3D effect.
+Here you can see a selection of Civil War photographs that have some kind

 Robert Capa, also known as Endre Ernõ Friedmann, was a Hungarian war photographer and journalist that managed to capture the most powerful scenes of wars in photographs.
 He covered five wars including the Spanish Civil War, the Second Sino-Japanese War, World War II across Europe, the 1948 Arab-Israeli War, and the First Indochina War.
 He also captured some World War II scenes.
 Below you can see black and white photos of exiled Republicans marching on a beach in France, a man carrying a wounded child, crowd listening to political speeches, both young and old soldiers, etc.